MuhmdHsn313/IQPlayer/README.md

 ## 3. Import

-Now in your Dart code, you can use:
+Now in your Dart files, you can use:

 ```dart
 import "package:iqplayer/iqplayer.dart";